One of the most common disputes between commercial property landlords and tenants has to do with alterations made to the premises.

 We provide a personalised service, with sector specialists and extensive resources to ensure we are giving you the best solutions to your problems.

 Our Commercial Property Disputes Solicitors act regularly for clients across the United Kingdom including Bradford, Birmingham, Hull, Leeds, Liverpool, London, Manchester, Sheffield, York and Nottingham.
-We can support your needs wherever you live in England, Wales & Northern Ireland.
+We can support your needs wherever you live in England and Wales.

 For a no obligation initial consultation please either call the office or leave your details using the contact form at the top of this page.
 We’ll be happy to help.